OneBusAway/onebusaway-iphone/README.md

 ### Picking an appropriate first-time issue

 You are welcome to work on any bug or feature you would like, but we know that getting started in a new codebase can be intimidating.
-To that end, we recommend that you take a look at issues labeled as [Your First PR](https://github.com/OneBusAway/onebusaway-iphone/labels/Your%20First%20PR).
+To that end, we recommend that you take a look at issues labeled as [good first issue](https://github.com/OneBusAway/onebusaway-iphone/labels/good%20first%20issue).
 These issues are relatively small and self-contained, and should be perfect for anyone who is interested in getting their feet wet with the OneBusAway codebase.

-(h/t to Microsoft's [ChakraCore](https://github.com/Microsoft/ChakraCore) project for the idea of the first PR)

 ### Development environment setup